View Source ProcessHub (ProcessHub v0.4.0-beta)

 ]

-Returns a list of processes that are registered.
+Returns a list of all registered processes in the hub.

-This function queries results from the local ets table and does not make any network calls.
+This function performs a fast local query against the ets table and does not make any network calls.

-• :global - returns a list of all child processes on all nodes in the cluster.
+• :global - returns a list of all child processes across all nodes in the cluster.
 The return result will be in the format of [{child_id, [{:node, pid}]}].

-• :local - returns a list of child processes that belong to the local node.
-The return result will be in the format of [{child_id, [pid]}] but only the processes that belong to the local node will be returned.
+• :local - returns only child processes that are running on the local node.
+The return result will be in the format of [{child_id, [pid]}].

 Example